Nandan108/dto-toolkit/docs/BACKLOG.md

 - [052] Add Casters fromJson, JsonExtract, NumericString, Base64Encode/Decode, RegexSplit
 - [060] Extract inject() functionality from caster to IsInjectable trait, rename #[Injected] to #[Inject]
 - [061] let DtoBase use IsInjectable, make sure $dto->inject() is called after new instanciation
+- [068] Add casters to convert input to camelCase, kebab-case, PascalCase and snake_case
+- [067] Fix to/fromEntity getEntityGetters() and setEntitySetters() to also check for camelCase methods for snake_cased properties

 ---